 Applicability of the TRM for estimating Ex Ante (Claimed) savings

-For replacements, retrofits, and new construction appliances, the applicable date for determining which TRM version to use to estimate EDC claimed savings is the “in-service date” (ISD) or “commercial date of operation” (CDO) – the date at which the measure is “installed and commercially operable,” and when savings actually start to occur.
-This is analogous to when a commercial customer’s meter “sees” the savings under expected and designed-for operation.
+For replacements, retrofits, and new construction appliances, the applicable date for determining which TRM version to use to estimate EDC claimed savings is the “in-service date” (ISD) – the date at which the measure is “installed and commercially operable,” and when savings actually start to occur.
+This is analogous to when a customer’s meter “sees” the savings under expected and designed-for operation.
 For most projects, this is obvious.
-For projects with commissioning, the CDO occurs after the commissioning is completed.
-For incented measures that have been installed, but are not being used because there is no occupant, or will not be used until another, unrelated installation/project is completed; the equipment is not “commercially operable.”
-For these projects, the CDO is the date at which the customer begins using the incented equipment, not the date at which the equipment is energized.
+For projects with commissioning, the ISD occurs after the commissioning is completed.
+For incented measures that have been installed, but are not being used because there is no occupant, or will not be used until another, unrelated installation/project is completed; the ISD will be considered the date at which the equipment is energized.
 For new construction, the appropriate TRM must be based on the date when the building/construction permit was issued (or the date construction starts if no permit is required) because that aligns with codes and standards that define the baseline.
 Savings begin to accrue at the project’s ISD.

 Definitions